-Nevertheless, as a result of the separation of the positions of Board's chairman and managing director, the Company has two clearly differentiated management bodies composed of senior executives:

-- Advisory Committee to the Chairman, headed by the chairman of the Board. - Executive Committee, headed by the managing director.
+Nevertheless, as a result of the separation of the positions of the Board's nonexecutive chairman and managing director, the Company has two clearly differentiated management bodies composed of senior executives, which have been maintained following the replacement of the chairman of the Board in July 2018: Advisory Committee to the Chairman, headed by the chairman of the Board.
+Executive Committee, headed by the managing director.

 The secretary of the Board of Directors serves as secretary to both committees.

-The creation of the two separate committees was intended to replicate in the organization the model of separation of functions between the chairman and the managing director, with the committee headed by the chairman taking care of overall supervision and strategic oversight, while the committee headed by the managing director engages in permanent monitoring of the business and corporate activities.
+The creation of the two separate committees was intended to replicate in the organisation the model of separation of functions between the chairman and the managing director, with the committee headed by the chairman taking care of overall supervision and strategic oversight, while the committee headed by the managing director engages in permanent monitoring of the business and corporate activities.